SPEND UP: $6 billion spent on retail in Bay of Plenty year but staff shortages

 ''Being short-staffed for a long period means pressure on other team members.
 It means they might be overworked and have no time to take leave but can also affect morale.''

-Foodstuffs New Zealand head of corporate affairs & CSR Antoinette Laird said it employed 2495 employees across eight New Worlds, six Pak'nSaves and 16 Four Squares in the Bay of Plenty.
+Foodstuffs New Zealand head of corporate affairs and CSR Antoinette Laird said it employed 2495 employees across eight New Worlds, six Pak'nSaves and 16 Four Squares in the Bay of Plenty.

 About 5 per cent of those employees had been with the business for more than 10 years.